mmottl/lacaml/README.md

 There is also [ATLAS](http://www.netlib.org/atlas), a very efficient and compatible substitute for BLAS.
 It specializes code for the architecture it is compiled on.
-Binary packages (e.g. RPMs) for Linux should be available from your distribution vendor's site.
+Binary packages (e.g. RPMs) for Linux should be available from your distribution vendor's site (you must recompile the package to make sure it is suited to your distribution, see the package documentation for more details.).

+Another alternative for BLAS is [OpenBLAS](https://github.com/xianyi/OpenBLAS).

 ---------------------------------------------------------------------------